 Instability of the shoulder means an inability to keep the humeral head (ball of the joint) in glenoid fossa (socket of the joint).
 You may feel that the ball of the joint is slipping, catching or even coming out of the socket.
 The ligaments and muscles around the shoulder joint create a balanced environment to make the shoulder most mobile joint in your body.

 Usually the ball is forced forwards and downwards.
 Commonly the ligament in the front of your shoulder is over-stretched and can pull part of the rim of cartilage off the socket.
 If the cartilage is detached in this way it is called a ‘Bankart lesion’ (click here to see more information).
 It is sometimes detectable with an MRI (Magnetic Resonance Image) scan but may only be visible when the surgeon looks in your shoulder joint at surgery.
-Surgery is indicated when it become unstable with lightest of the movements.
+Surgery is indicated when it becomes unstable with the lightest of movements.
 Sometimes you can have a dent in the back of the ball of the joint which is formed as the ball is forced out of the socket.
 This is known as a ‘Hill-Sachs lesion’ this will mostly picked up on an X-ray.

 It is a sub classification of glenohumeral joint (ball and socket -shoulder joint) instability, a clinician may put you under this category if there is no history of a trauma to cause the dislocation.